Move Forward Guide

 The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.

-The following articles provide some of the best scientific evidence related to physical therapy treatment of Achilles tendinopathy.
+The following articles provide some of the best scientific evidence related to physical therapy treatment of Alzheimer's disease.
 The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
 The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.

 Sobol NA, Hoffmann K, Vogel A. Associations between physical function, dual task performance and cognition in patients with mild Alzheimer’s disease.
 Aging Ment Health;2015 Jul 10:1-8.
 PubMed Abstract.